markotron/bella-ble/README.md

  - The initial state: `StartScanning`
  - Bluetooth-problematic states: `BluetoothNotAvailable`, `LocationPermissionNotGranted`, `BluetoothNotEnabled` and `LocationServicesNotEnabled`
- - The state we want to be in: `BluetoothReady`.
+ - The state we want to be in - `BluetoothReady`.
 This state has two extra properties:
    - `devices` - a list of scanned devices
    - `filter` - the filter we're applying to the list of devices

-Next are commands
+Next are commands.

 ```kotlin
 sealed class Command {